Arrange Master Documentation

 Settings:

-- Fill Direction: Sets the primary direction of the packing flow (
+- Fill Direction: Sets the primary horizontal packing flow (

 Left-to-RightorRight-to-Left). - Min.
-Spacing: The minimum distance guaranteed between any two items.
+Spacing: The minimum distance guaranteed between items.

-- Allow 90° turn: Allows the algorithm to rotate items by 90 degrees if it results in a better fit.
+- Allow 90° turn: Allows orthogonal rotation for a better fit.

-- Fill Direction: Sets the packing direction (
+- Fill Direction: Sets the vertical packing priority (

 Shape Respect Layout